 (6) The notice and termination of the Dealer Agency Agreement shall not affect the individual sales contracts concluded by the PRINCIPAL and the DEALER/AGENT hereunder.

-§ 10

-No Compensation

-Upon termination of the Dealer Agency Agreement the DEALER/AGENT is entitled to a compensation claim in analogy to section 89 b German Commercial Code (HGB) or any other claim for indemnification with regard to the loss of his customers’ base or any investments made.
+Upon termination of the Dealer Agency Agreement the DEALER/AGENT is not entitled to a compensation claim in analogy to section 89 b German Commercial Code (HGB)

+The DEALER/AGENT and the PRINCIPAL agree to the following comepensation agreement instead.The average net turnover for the last three business years in the Contractual Territory preceding the expiration of this Agreement – in the event of a shorter contractual period, during such period – shall be taken into account.
+Such turnover is reduced by 200 kEuros (i.e. the Principal’s net turnover in the Contractual Territory in the year preceding the commencement of this Agreement).
+The result shall be multiplied by 0.35 (i.e. the average margin on the net turnover) and then be multiplied by 0.3.
+This shall be the compensation which shall be subsequently payable in twelve installments on a monthly basis.

 § 11